 To be specific, go for the deciduous trees.
 Why?
 Well, they grow much slower compared to other trees and also have dense wood which is best for supporting a structure like a treehouse.
+It should be according to the frame also.
 Most of the deciduous trees have hardwood.
 If you have an option you must choose trees like oak, maple, hemlock, apple, and even beech is a very good option.

 2. The Thickness of Branch Or Trunk